ea-shan/ea-core/plugins/display-a-meta-field-as-block/readme.txt

 4. Enable `Show in REST API` ACF setting

 == Changelog ==

+= 1.4.2 =
+*Release Date - 12 May 2025*

+* Improved - Ignored the cloneable setting for Meta Box image-related and choice-related field types
+* Added    - (MFB Pro) Set a video sub-field as the background video of a parent group field.
+* Added    - (MFB Pro) Bind a sub color field to the overlay color feature.
+* Improved – (MFB Pro) Handle missing media uploads for button and image block bindings.
+* Improved – (MFB Pro) Render only one item as the fallback value for a single ACF Post Object field.
+* Improved - (MFB Pro) Allow displaying the sample ID input setting when choosing the meta type as 'post' and the current post type is not post or page

+= 1.4.1 =
+*Release Date - 28 April 2025*

+* Fixed    - (MFB Pro) The target attribute of the ACF link was not binding correctly.
+* Fixed    - (MFB Pro) Removed the duplicate store registration warning.
+* Fixed    - (MFB Pro) Error when the hosting environment does not support mb_encode_numericentity.
+* Improved - (MFB Pro) Preload layout for carousels is now calculated correctly before the script executes.
+* Improved - (MFB Pro) Don't show carousel preview in the Block Editor on Mobile and Tablet modes
+* Improved - (MFB Pro) Some small adjustments on the carousel layout

 = 1.4 =
 *Release Date - 14 April 2025*